>> FREE Secured Loan Quote From Our Experts At Smart Money

 Get advice from experts

-Secured debt consolidation loans are not right for everyone, but they can throw you a lifeline if you are in a particular type of situation.
-Debt consolidation advisers can help you to build up a realistic picture of your current financial situation.
+Secured loans for debt consolidation are not right for everyone, but they can throw you a lifeline if you are in a particular type of situation.
+Debt consolidation advisers and your broker can help you to build up a realistic picture of your current financial situation.
 They will be able to help you calculate the amount you owe, how much you need to pay each month in order to cut your debts and whether this is affordable for your circumstances.
-If you need to consolidate a large amount of debt, which could be from around £5000 all the way up to £100,000, then consolidating it all into one place could be the option you need.
+If you need to consolidate a large amount of debt, which could be from around £5000 all the way up to £1,000,000, then consolidating it all into one place could be the option you need.

-As a secured homeowner loan against your home to consolidate your debts is effectively a type of mortgage you can also consult a specialist mortgage broker in order to identify all of the products that would be suitable for you.
-They will be able to take into account your loan amount, how much you are able to pay in monthly payments each month and so therefore will also be able to advise on a loan term, which could be up to 30 years in some cases.
+As a secured loan against your home to consolidate your debts is effectively a type of mortgage you can also consult a second charge broker in order to identify all of the products that would be suitable for you.
+They will be able to take into account your loan amount, how much you are able to pay in monthly payments each month and so therefore will also be able to advise on a loan term, which could be up to 30 years.

 Things to think about before taking out a secured debt consolidation loan

-You should view this type of loan as somewhat of a last resort because of the potential risks involved.
 As you will be securing the loan against your home, should you miss repayments your home could be at risk of repossession, which means that you would lose your home.
 You should also understand that because of the length of these loan terms you will pay more overall than if you took out a shorter loan with higher repayments.
-However if what you need are the lowest monthly payments possible then this type of secured loan is likely to be your best option because they often provide you with the lowest interest rate so your monthly payments are affordable, but the lender still makes their money because of the length of the loan term.
+However if what you need are the lowest monthly payments possible then this type of secured debt consolidation loan is likely to be your best option because they often provide you with the lowest interest rate so your monthly payments are affordable.

 Use the loan to your advantage